 Since the program first started in Washington, DC in 1998, it has grown from 12 teams to a fully operational, national program of more than 70 authorized teams.

-In addition to the training they receive at the FPS Canine Academy, the FPS EDD teams are required to maintain proficiency throughout the year and recertify annually.
-The EDD teams participate in numerous training exercises throughout the year with local, state, and federal law enforcement agencies.
+In addition to the training they receive at the FPS Canine Academy, the FPS EDC teams are required to maintain proficiency throughout the year and recertify annually.
+The EDC teams participate in numerous training exercises throughout the year with local, state, and federal law enforcement agencies.